ahmedaq/MPF-BML-GUI/README.md

     <b> Windows </b>
   </summary>

-1. Download the installer "MPF_BML_mcr" from http://bit.ly/MPF_BML_v1_Win (size: ~1 GB) and install the application by following the guidelines in the setup window as follows:
+1. Download the installer from the "Windows" directory in this repository, unzip the files, and install the application by following the guidelines in the setup window.

-      * Make sure to install RocaNet in any folder other than the “Program Files” folder (e.g., you can create a new folder on your Desktop or in Documents folder).
-In this tutorial, we assume that you made a folder “MPF_BML_GUI” in your “Documents folder”.
-      * Do not change the default installation folder (“Program Files”) of MATLAB runtime libraries.
-      * This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
-This procedure may take 2 – 3 minutes on a standard computer.
+2. This will install MPF-BML-GUI as well as MATLAB runtime libraries (required to run the app).
+This procedure may take 10 – 15 minutes on a standard computer.

-2. Run the installed app by double clicking “MPF_BML_mcr.exe” located in your newly created folder (e.g.,\Documents\MPF_BML_GUI\application\).
+3. Open \Program Files\MPF-BML-GUI\application\ directory and double click the installed application "MPF_BML".
+Or the the can double click the shortcut to the application, in case the user opted for it during the installation.
 This will open the GUI of the MPF-BML-GUI software.

     Note that antivirus programs, if installed, may block running the software.
 If this problem arises (noticed for example in the case of Avast and F-secure antivirus), add the program in trusted applications and then run it.
 </details>